dgarlitt/karma-nyan-reporter/README.md

       // suppress the error report at the end of the test run
       suppressErrorReport: true,

+      // suppress the red background on errors in the error
+      // report at the end of the test run
+      suppressErrorHighlighting: true,

       // increase the number of rainbow lines displayed
       // enforced min = 4, enforced max = terminal height - 1
-      numberOfRainbowLines: 100 // default is 4
+      numberOfRainbowLines: 100, // default is 4
     }
   });
 };